- South Florida Homebuyers Bear Burden of Keeping Prices Within Reach

 Property prices are continuing to rise at an astounding rate even in the presence of COVID-19.
 While many attribute this increase to a number of factors (low mortgage rates, increasing migration to Florida, and inventory shortage), others worry that housing markets around the state are on the verge of collapse due to a potential mortgage crisis or an extended persistence of COVID-19.
 Accordingly, it seems wise to investigate the extent to which, if any, that housing markets around the state are overpriced.

-Extending methodology from Beracha and Johnson (2012) and mapping the degree of over or under pricing between 1 and -1 (see Exhibit 1), this brief analysis finds that eight metros (Miami, Sarasota, Melbourne, Tampa, Fort Myers, Port St. Lucie, Orlando, and Lakeland) are significantly overpriced relative to their historic values.
+Extending methodology from Beracha and Johnson (2012) and mapping the degree of over or under pricing between 1 and -1 (see Figure 1), this brief analysis finds that eight metros (Miami, Sarasota, Melbourne, Tampa, Fort Myers, Port St. Lucie, Orlando, and Lakeland) are significantly overpriced relative to their historic values.
 While two metros, Jacksonville and Daytona show little sign of overpricing.
 In fact, Jacksonville comes in with a negative score, which is suggestive of some degree of underpricing.

 Data is incorporated from many sources – Federal Reserve Economic Data (FRED), Zillow, and Federal Housing Finance Agency (FHFA), among others.
-Due to data paucity, the run of quarterly data only extends back to 2014.i The ten chosen metro areas all have the key elements of both a repeat sales index and a repeat rental index.
+Due to data paucity, the run of quarterly data only extends back to 2014.[i]
+The ten chosen metro areas all have the key elements of both a repeat sales index and a repeat rental index.
 Thus, metro areas such as Tallahassee, which is missing a rental index, are omitted from the analysis.

 Scores approaching 1 imply a high degree of historic overpricing for an area.
 Metric values approaching -1 suggest a high degree of historic underpricing, while values approaching zero indicate a housing market is near its long-term pricing trend.